tazzaoui/golb/src/a_blogging_system_in_less_than_100_lines_of_code.md

 ---
-Author: Taha Azzaoui
+author: Taha Azzaoui
-Date: Sun Oct 7 20:48:58 EDT 2018
+date: 2018-10-07
-Title: A Blogging System in less than 100 lines of code
+title: A Blogging System in less than 100 lines of code
+categories:
+  - web
 ---

 ### Background